High school football coach at center of Supreme Court prayer case resigns after first game back

 The Bremerton School District confirmed it received Kennedy's resignation, which is pending approval by the school board at a meeting Thursday.
 The district said it will not be issuing any additional statements, as it "does not comment on personnel matters."

-Hiram Sasser, executive general counsel of First Liberty Institute, a conservative legal organization that represented Kennedy, said in a statement that his "family health situation is very serious and he and his family are in our thoughts and prayers."
+Hiram Sasser, executive general counsel of First Liberty Institute, said in a statement that his "family health situation is very serious and he and his family are in our thoughts and prayers."

+Sasser said in a later statement that the organization learned of "serious allegations of retaliation against" Kennedy by the Bremerton School District, which he said has "done everything they can to make him feel unwelcome.
+We are going to investigate the situation to determine whether further legal action is necessary."

 Kennedy began praying after Bremerton High School football games in 2008 and continued the practice until 2015, when the school district learned of his postgame prayers.
 He was eventually placed on administrative leave by the district for violating directives related to his prayers at midfield, and Kennedy opted not to reapply for his coaching position.